 The maximum group size for rides in the north is from 5 to 8 people per group (limited to 6 motorcycles), riders or pillion passengers.
 This will enhance your experience and ensure a high degree of personal attention.
 Rides down the Ho Chi Minh Trail, however, can accommodate much larger groups because we use a support vehicle at your request (extra fees applied).
 Small groups enable us to trek into remote areas with minimal intrusion to the local cultures.
 Riding in a large convoy with all the inherent complications and delays is just not our way.

-The best group size is from three to four riders, not too many and not too little.
+The best group size is from three to four riders, not too much and not too little.
 More people means more fun but too big a group means less information the guide can provide as he needs to take care of your safety.
-Our largest group ever was 17 riders from New Zealand and we divided into four groups with four guides came on the trip plus a support truck.
+Our largest group ever was 17 riders from New Zealand and while riding we divided into four groups with four guides came on the trip plus a support truck.
 Below is how this group looked like on our September 2013 ride.

 The youngest rider rode with us was 10 years old boy and the oldest rider was 77 years old man.
 Most of our riders are between 30 and 50 years old.